A Chattel Mortgage is a commercial finance product where the customer takes ownership of the vehicle (chattel) at the time of purchase.

 Under a Chattel Mortgage the financier advances funds to the customer to purchase a vehicle, and the customer takes ownership of the vehicle (chattel) at the time of purchase.

-The financier then takes a "mortgage" over the vehicle as security for the loan, by registering a Fixed and Floating Charge with ASIC.
+The financier then takes a "mortgage" over the vehicle as security for the loan, by registering their interest over it with the PPSR.

-Once the contract is completed, the charge is removed giving the customer clear title to the vehicle.
+Once the contract is completed, the security interest is removed giving the customer clear title to the vehicle.

 Benefits of a Chattel Mortgage